iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 - The semantic structure of the presentation,
 - Some properties of the credentials (see `CredentialValidator::validate` for more information).

-# Warning
+### Warning
  There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated, such as:
 `credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
 These should be manually checked after validation, according to your requirements.

-# Resolution
+### Resolution
 If `holder` and/or `issuers` is null then this/these DID Document(s) will be resolved.
 If you already have up to date versions of all of these DID Documents you may want to instead use `PresentationValidator::validate`.

-# Errors
+### Errors
-If the `holder` and/or `issuers` DID Documents need to be resolved, but this operation fails then an error will immediately be returned.
-Otherwise an attempt will be made to validate the presentation.
-If any validated condition is not satisfied an error will be returned.
+Errors from resolving the holder and issuer DID Documents, if not provided, will be returned immediately.
+Otherwise, errors from validating the presentation and its credentials will be returned according to the `fail_fast` parameter.

 **Kind**: instance method of [<code>Resolver</code>](#Resolver)